a10networks/a10-acos-axapi/a10_ansible/README.md

-# Info about github file trunking
+# Info About Github File Trunking
 When navigating to the `library` directory, you'll be greeted by this message:

 ![Github Trunk](/docs/trunc.png)